 More advice on creating a good project page is below.

-All that remains is to wait for the main website to sync.
+All that remains is to wait for the main website to sync with the new page.

-Users download Apache releases from mirrors.
-It is therefore important that they understand that they should always check the hash sums and (if possible) also verify the OpenPGP compatible signature of each download.
+It is important that users understand that they should always verify the check sums and (if possible) the OpenPGP compatible signature of each file they download.
 The content of the release download page plays a critical role in this education process.

 Include a reminder text with links to more information for users.
 For example:

-Users need to understand the origin of the artifacts, signatures and sums they download.
+Users need to be able to verify the origin of the artifacts, signatures and sums they download.
 Check that the stylesheets your download site uses do not obscure the linked URLs.
 It is best to use a simple, plain style for download links.
 Note that some of the Maven-style sheets may obscure some external links in some browsers.

-If you need assistance in implementing URL redirection to the mirrors, or if you need any other help in implementing this policy, please contact the
+If you need assistance in implementing this policy, contact the

 firstname.lastname@example.org mailing list.